ASFHyP3/hyp3-OPERA-RTC/README.md

 If you do not already have a CDSE account, you can sign up [here](https://dataspace.copernicus.eu).

 Your credentials can be passed to the workflows via environmental variables that are passed to the docker container (`EARTHDATA_USERNAME`, `EARTHDATA_PASSWORD`, `ESA_USERNAME`, and `ESA_PASSWORD`).

-If you haven't set up a `.netrc` file before, check out this [guide](https://harmony.earthdata.nasa.gov/docs#getting-started) to get started.

 ## Usage
 This plugin is designed to run within the HyP3 processing system, and directly relies on the JPL OPERA OPERA-RTC-S1 Product Generation Executable (PGE) docker container (see architecture section below).
 Currently, this container is not publicly available, but it likely will be in the near future.